JeffKatzy/pandas-dataframe-lab-nyc-career-ds-062518/README.md

 ### Problem Statement

-In this lab, we'll use pandas dataframes to explore the titanic dataset!
+In this lab, we'll use pandas dataframes to explore the _Titanic Dataset_!
+This dataset is contains characteristics of passengers on the titanic such as age, class, gender, and most importantly, whether or not they survived.

 ### Objectives